swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-A setter is synthesized for the local computed property: `reference`, because the setter of `Reference.wrappedValue` is `nonmutating`.
-Since `Reference` defines a `projectedValue` property, a local computed property called `$reference` is synthesized in the closure, but it does _not_ have a setter, because `Reference.projectedValue` _only_ defines a getter.
+Since both the getter and setter of `Reference.wrappedValue` are `nonmutating`, a setter can be synthesized for `var reference`, even though `Lowercased.wrappedValue` has a `mutating` setter. `Reference` also defines a `projectedValue` property, so a local computed property called `$reference` is synthesized in the closure, but it does _not_ have a setter, because `Reference.projectedValue` only defines a getter.

 ### Restrictions on property-wrapper parameters

+The composed mutability of the innermost `wrappedValue` getter must be `nonmutating`.

+> **Rationale**: If the composed `wrappedValue` getter is `mutating`, then the local computed property for a property-wrapper parameter must mutate the backing wrapper, which is immutable.

 Property-wrapper parameters cannot have an `@autoclosure` type.